Mala (seasoning)

-Mala is a numbing and pungent seasoning derived from Szechuan peppercorn and chili.
+Mala is a numbing and pungent seasoning derived from Sichuan peppercorn and chili.
 Most commonly, mala is made into a sauce (麻辣醬 málàjiàng) by simmering it in oil and other spices.
 Characteristic of Sichuan cuisine, particularly Chongqing cuisine, it has become one of the most popular and synthesized ingredients in Chinese cuisine.

 Etymology

 The term málà is a combination of two Chinese characters: "numbing" (麻) and "spicy (piquant)" (辣), referring to the feeling in the mouth after eating the sauce.

-The numbness is caused by its characteristic Szechuan pepper, which contains 3% hydroxy-alpha-sanshool.
+The numbness is caused by its characteristic Sichuan pepper, which contains 3% hydroxy-alpha-sanshool.

 History

 The precise origins of the dish are unclear, but many sources attribute its development to night markets in Chongqing that targeted pier workers in the 19th to 20th century.
 Its strong flavors and oils helps preserve foods and mask the unpopular smells of blood and offal.

 Despite the strong flavor by itself, various dipping sauces are often served to make the texture of cooked meat smooth and oily, and the tastes more complex.
 Common sauces include sesame oil with garlic, oyster oil, or fermented soybean curd (doufu ru).

 The sauce is used in a variety of ways, from stirfry, stews, and soup, to being used in hotpot or as a dipping sauce.
 In the Sichuan and Yunnan provinces mala powder (麻辣粉; pinyin: málàfĕn) is used on snacks and street foods, such as stinky tofu, fried potatoes, and barbecued meat and vegetables.